janaSunrise/spotify-twitter-banner/README.md

 ### Environmental variables

-To run this project, you need to properly configure environmental variables.
-Configure the environmental variables by renaming the `.env.example` file to `.env` with the respective values.
+To run this project, you will need to properly configure environmental variables.
+Configure them by renaming the `.env.example` file to `.env` and setting the values.

 ### Authentication with Spotify